Sharp Analysis of Expectation-Maximization for Weakly Identifiable Models: Introduction

-In our own recent work~\cite{Raaz_Ho_Koulik_2018}, we studied the behavior of EM for fitting a class of \emph{non-regular} mixture models, namely those in which the Fisher information is degenerate at a point, but the model remains strongly identifiable.
-One such class of models are Gaussian location mixtures with known scale parameters that are \emph{over-specified}, meaning that the number of components in the mixture fit exceeds the number of components in the data generating distribution.
-For such non-regular but strongly identifiable mixture models, our own past work~\cite{Raaz_Ho_Koulik_2018} showed that the EM algorithm takes $\mathcal{O}((n/d)^{\myfrac{1}{2}})$ steps to converge to a Euclidean ball of radius $\mathcal{O}((d/n)^{\myfrac{1}{4}})$ around the true location parameter.
-Recall that for such models, the MLE is known to lie at a distance $\mathcal{O}(n^{-\myfrac{1}{4}})$ from the true parameter~\cite{Chen1992}, so that even though its convergence rate as an optimization algorithm is slow, the EM algorithm nonetheless produces a solution with statistical error of the same order as the MLE.
+In our recent work \cite{Raaz_Ho_Koulik_2018}, we studied the behavior of EM for fitting a class of \emph{non-regular} mixture models, namely those in which the Fisher information is degenerate at a point, but the model remains strongly identifiable.
+One such class of models are Gaussian location mixtures with known scale parameters that are \emph{over-specified}, meaning that the number of components in the mixture-fit exceeds the number of components in the data generating distribution.
+For such non-regular but strongly identifiable mixture models, they~\cite{Raaz_Ho_Koulik_2018} showed that the EM algorithm takes $\mathcal{O}((n/d)^{\myfrac{1}{2}})$ steps to converge to a Euclidean ball of radius $\mathcal{O}((d/n)^{\myfrac{1}{4}})$ around the true location parameter.
+Recall that for such models, the MLE is known to lie at a distance $\mathcal{O}(n^{-\myfrac{1}{4}})$ from the true parameter~\cite{Chen1992}, so that even though its convergence rate as an optimization algorithm is slow; the EM algorithm nonetheless produces a solution with a statistical error of the same order as the MLE.
 This past work does not consider the more realistic setting in which both the location and scale parameters are unknown, and the EM algorithm is used to fit both simultaneously.
-Indeed, as mentioned earlier, such models may become weakly identifiable due to algebraic relations among the partial derivatives~\cite{Chen_2009,kasahara2015testing}.
+Indeed, as mentioned earlier, such models may become weakly identifiable due to algebraic relations among the partial derivatives~\cite{Chen_2009}.
 Thus, analyzing EM in the case of weakly identifiable mixtures is challenging for two reasons: the weak separation between the mixture components, and the algebraic interdependence of the partial derivatives of the log-likelihood.
 The main contributions of this work are (a) to highlight the dramatic differences in the convergence behavior of the EM algorithm, depending on the structure of the fitted model relative to the data-generating distribution; and (b) to analyze the EM algorithm under a few specific yet representative settings of weakly identifiable models, giving a precise analytical characterization of its convergence behavior.